-I made the choice not to breastfeed and everything is fine
+I made the choice not to breastfeed and yes my baby is fine

 No one has ever breastfed around me.
 Not my mom, nor my aunts, nor my close friends.
 I knew a long time ago that I wouldn't breastfeed, not only because it wasn't part of my upbringing, my environment, but because, I dare say, it disgusts me.
 What what what what?
 I put my well-being before my child's health!
 It's true that there are good reasons to choose breastfeeding; it’s more ecological, more economical, more natural and not to mention all the supposed benefits for the baby's health, but for me it was clear, I couldn't breastfeed and wouldn’t change my mind.